wenhuigao117/cell-population-analysis/README.md

 # Immune Cell Population Analysis

 ### Exploratory immune profiling for a miraclib clinical trial

 This was my first time building an end-to-end data pipeline for a clinical dataset, and it turned out to be more interesting than I expected.

-The individual steps：loading data, running queries, making charts were each manageable on their own.
-The harder part was figuring out how to connect them in a way that actually made sense.
+At first, the assignment looked fairly straightforward: load a CSV file, run some analyses, and build a dashboard.
+The individual tasks were manageable on their own.
+The harder part was figuring out how to connect everything together in a way that felt clean, reusable, and easy to extend.

-I used:
+To support that workflow, I used:

-- **SQLite** for structured data storage
+* **SQLite** for structured data storage
-- **Python** for data processing and statistics
+* **Python** for data processing and statistical analysis
-- **Plotly / Dash** for the interactive dashboard
+* **Plotly / Dash** for visualization and interactive exploration

+The final result is a reproducible pipeline that transforms raw cell count measurements into analytical outputs that can be explored through an interactive dashboard.

 ---